The Educational Justice Institute

 About Us

 The Educational Justice Institute (TEJI) is a 501(c)(3) that provides transformative learning experiences for students.
-A primary program goal is to improve the quality of life for incarcerated women and men through education, while simultaneously raising the social consciousness of MIT students.
-Both philosophical life skills courses and computer science courses prepare incarcerated students for successful reentry.
+TEJI’s primary goal is to improve the quality of life for incarcerated women and men through education, while simultaneously raising the social consciousness of MIT students.
+Philosophical life skills courses, computer science courses, and social science courses prepare incarcerated students for successful reentry.
 The combination of higher education and technology to improve digital literacy skills empowers individuals to redefine their identities and reach their potential as they prepare for reentry.
 Courses offered teach essential social-emotional skills to help students manage emotions, feel empathy, and build healthy relationships.

 As visionary leaders and change agents, MIT students also benefit greatly from this experience.
 Through TEJI, MIT students gain firsthand knowledge of the collateral consequences of mass incarceration in America.
 Students also learn the importance of community engagement through the lens of empathy and compassion.
 Combined learning opportunities through TEJI provide a deeper level of learning for all.